 Abe and his siblings learned from their mother that the secret to a successful restaurant is three things: great customer service, delicious food, and a nice, clean environment.
 They bring all three in abundance to Meleket and have added their own fourth element, live jazz and African music on Friday and Saturday nights.
 (You might even catch us playing with DC Highlife Stars.)
 It’s a much needed, low key way to bring live music to an area that has very little happening at night, and to enjoy it in a relaxed atmosphere a bit off the beaten track.

-We also chatted with Abe about Ethiopian music of course, playing tracks from superstars Aster Aweke and Teddy Afro and discussing the Ethiopian scene in DC.
+We didn’t restrict our chat to just the DC Ethiopian restaurant scene though; Abe has great taste in music so we played his selections from superstars Aster Aweke and Teddy Afro, and discussed the Ethiopian music scene in DC.
 Abe insists that good food and lots of music keep you young.
 Seems to have worked in his case so we won’t argue!